mnot/I-D/binary-structured-headers/draft.md

 The Item in an Item Field Value MUST NOT be an Inner List (0x1) or Parameters (0x2).

-### String Literal Field Values {#literal}
+### Binary Literal Field Values {#literal}

-String Literals (type=0x4) are the string value of a field; they are used to carry field values that are not Binary Structured Fields, and may not be Structured Fields at all.
+Binary Literal values (type=0x4) are the string value of a field; they are used to carry field values that are not Binary Structured Fields, and may not be Structured Fields at all.
 As such, their semantics are that of String Literal Representations in {{!RFC7541}}, Section 5.2.

 ~~~
-String Literal Field Value {
+Binary Literal Field Value {
   Top Level Type (3) = 4,
   Length (5..),
   Payload (..)
 }
 ~~~

-A String Literal Field Value's fields are:
+A Binary Literal Field Value's fields are:

 * Length: The number of octets used to represent the string literal, encoded as per {{!RFC7541}}, Section 5.1, with a 5-bit prefix
 * Payload: The raw octets of the field value